Zeal-Operating-System/ZealOS/README.md

 Every commit contains a "MyDistro.iso" in the /src/Tmp folder, which is an ISO build of that commit.

+At first, I was developing exclusively inside a VM and occasionally generating ISOs as official releases.
+This was not a good approach, as things broke and I had no way of telling what changes caused what.
+So I decided to scrap that and restart from scratch.\
 Previous releases are currently archived on the `mega.nz` website:
   - [Previous Releases](https://mega.nz/#F!ZIEGmSRQ!qvL6Wk6THzE-dazkfT6N3Q)